flutter/flutter/specs/parsing.md

   tag** state.

-* Anything else: Create a new attribute in the tag token, and set its name to the current character.
+* Anything else: Create a new attribute in the tag token, and set its name to the current character and its value to the empty string.
   Consume the current character.
 Switch to the **attribute name** state.

 #### **Attribute name** state ####